 The deep tube tunnels

-The deep level tunnels suffer a number of problems which are individually a nuisance, but collectively add up to show why there is such a huge problem cooling the Underground.
+The deep level tunnels suffer a number of problems that are individually a nuisance, but collectively add up to show why there is such a huge problem cooling the Underground.

 One of the biggest problems is a side-effect of what made it possible to dig the deep level tunnels in the first place — namely the very solid and nice to tunnel through London Clay which sits under the city.